yinshaolong/nginx-2420/assign3p2.md

 - Download the package UFW (Uncomplicated Firewall)
     - UFW is a fire wall program that manages nftables or iptables.
-`sudo pacman -S ufw`
+    - if prompted, follow instructions to update the system (e.g. type “Y” and press enter) `sudo pacman -S ufw`

 - Enable the UFW service